awsdocs/amazon-personalize-developer-guide/doc_source/ECOMMERCE-interactions-dataset.md

 # Interactions dataset requirements \(ECOMMERCE domain\)<a name="ECOMMERCE-interactions-dataset"></a>

  An *Interactions dataset* stores historical and real\-time data from interactions between users and items in your ECOMMERCE catalog\.
 For more information about the types of data you can store in an interactions dataset, see [Interactions data](interactions-datasets.md)\.
+For information about general Amazon Personalize schema requirements, such as formatting requirements and available field data types, see [Datasets and schemas](how-it-works-dataset-schema.md)\.
+These requirements apply to all schemas, regardless of domain\.

  You must at minimum create an Interactions dataset and your schema must have the following fields:
 + USER\_ID \(`string`\)